groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Icon File (.ico) are image file types used as icon for representation of an application on Microsoft Windows.
+Represents an Icon File (.ico), which is an image file type used as an icon for the representation of an application on Microsoft Windows.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/ico